 Audio Hijack Pro (and the original Audio Hijack)

 First, just those there's no confusion, Audio Hijack is alive and well!
-It's one of our most popular applications, and always in active development.
+It's one of our most popular applications, and always being updated.
 Visit the Audio Hijack page to learn more.
 Users of any previous Audio Hijack should visit our store to upgrade.

 The following information is about previous versions of the application.